schibsted/spid-tech-docs/resources/articles/getting-started-with-direct-payment.md

 [the product endpoint](/endpoints/POST/product/) for fully automatic subscriptions handled by SPiD.

-The example code assumes a subscription and a list of users to charge for that subscription, as you would run as a cron job or something similar.
+The example code presumes a subscription and a list of users to charge for that subscription, as you would run as a cron job or something similar.
 When the example code is run, it uses the direct payment API to charge the users hard-coded, and prints a summary to the screen.